pennekampster/bemovi/pages/tech_specs.md

 description: Hardware requirements
 ---

-Bemovi was tested on Windows 7 & 8, as well as Mac OS X and Ubuntu 14.04.
+Bemovi was tested on Windows 7, 8, and 10, as well as Mac OS X and Ubuntu 14.04.

 Two technical aspects require careful consideration before embarking on a significant project using bemovi (or any other project involving video analyses